kasperisager/vanilla-ninja/README.md

 ## Special thanks

 #### Ninja Logo
-Huge thanks [Chris Spooner](http://twitter.com/chrisspooner) of [Spoon Graphics](http://www.spoongraphics.co.uk/) for his [tutorial](http://blog.spoongraphics.co.uk/tutorials/illustrator-tutorial-create-a-gang-of-vector-ninjas) on how to create vector Ninjas in Adobe Illustrator.
+Huge thanks to [Chris Spooner](http://twitter.com/chrisspooner) of [Spoon Graphics](http://www.spoongraphics.co.uk/) for his [tutorial](http://blog.spoongraphics.co.uk/tutorials/illustrator-tutorial-create-a-gang-of-vector-ninjas) on how to create vector Ninjas in Adobe Illustrator.
 I absolutely suck at stuff like that so it was awesome having someone show how it's done!

 ---
 Copyright © 2013 [Kasper K. Isager](https://github.com/kasperisager).
 Licensed under the terms of the [MIT License](LICENSE.md)